 - If international, do you already have a scholarship, do you intend to self-fund or do you intend to apply for a scholarship from UWA?

 You will be advised to:

-Conduct a research expertise search using these sources and indicate which UWA researchers you believe are most closely aligned with your areas of interest (you do not have to contact them at this point):
+Conduct a research expertise search using the UWA Research Repository and indicate which UWA researchers you believe are most closely aligned with your areas of interest (you do not have to contact them at this point).